Hack-a-tons/CutByVoice/README.md

 - **Authenticated users**: If you provide a username using the `--user` flag, a permanent directory will be created for you in the `users` directory.
 All your files and command history will be stored there.
 - **Non-authenticated users**: If you don't provide a username, a new temporary directory will be created for you for each session.
 The directory will be deleted when the session ends.

 ---

+## 🔒 Security

+The tool has a security layer that prevents the execution of malicious commands.
+It checks for the following:

+-   Directory traversal characters like `..` and `~`.
+-   Commands starting with `/`.
+-   The `pwd` command is disabled.

+---